So the topic you’ve chosen is Enemies of Ancient Rome.

 Rome hardly ever loses.
 They will come and get you.
 They will track you down and punish you and make an example of you.

-On to Harriet Flower’s Roman Republics.
+Finally, you’ve picked Harriet Flower’s Roman Republics.

 This book shows how Rome itself could be its own worst enemy.
 Flower has a really original and striking interpretation of Roman history, and she explains it very clearly in this short book.
 Her thesis is that the Roman Republic is not a single, monolithic power from the very beginning, and then 450 years later it suddenly crumbles and falls to pieces in the first century BC.
 She says there were multiple republics.